-Epstein's accusers still deserve justice and will go after his alleged enablers, their lawyers say
+Jeffrey Epstein's accusers still deserve justice and will go after his alleged enablers

 "She would like to see a continued prosecution and investigation into those that allowed all this to happen," he said.

-Attorney Lisa Bloom, who currently represents two Epstein accusers, said she'd been helping them cooperate with law enforcement on a criminal case.
+Attorney Lisa Bloom, who currently represents two Epstein accusers, said she'd been helping them co-operate with law enforcement on a criminal case.
 Now that Epstein was dead, she said, they would be filing a civil case against his estate.

 "I am calling today for the administrators of Jeffrey Epstein's estate to freeze all his assets and hold them for his victims who are filing civil cases.
 Their lives have been shattered by his sexual assaults, their careers derailed.
 They deserve full and fair compensation NOW," she tweeted.
 "Jeffrey Epstein's jail suicide means one thing and one thing only: consciousness of guilt."